Edward Downes (American musicologist): Early life

 Rather than completing high school, he enrolled in Columbia University in 1930.
 While there, he was a member of the fraternity of St. Anthony Hall.
 After a year, he transferred to the Manhattan School of Music.
-Then, he studied languages at the University of Paris for a year, followed by the University of Munich for four years of art, theatrical history, and romance languages—however, he never completed a degree.
+Then, he studied languages at the University of Paris for a year, followed by the Ludwig-Maximilians-Universität München for four years of art, theatrical history, and romance languages—however, he never completed a degree.
 Downes said, "I didn't see why I needed one.
 I wound up working as a journalist and teaching in colleges, and I didn't even have a high school diploma."
 However, he was also ordered home by his father because World War II.

 Downes enlisted in the U.S. Army during World War II, but was "opted out" in 1942 because of poor eyesight.
 He worked for Arthur M. Schlesinger Jr., preparing briefing books for the Office of Strategic Services.
 Downes said, "They needed someone who could write fast, who knew languages, and could scan quickly a large amount of intelligence material and newspapers."
 He ultimately left what would become the CIA with an honorable discharge because he felt he lacked knowledge of international politics, history, and economics which were also essential in the long term.

 He decided to attend Harvard University in 1947.
 In 1958, he received his first degree, a PhD in musicology from Harvard University, when he was 47 years old.
 His dissertation was on The Operas of Johann Christian Bach as a Reflection of the Dominant Trends in Opera Serial: 1750-1780.